Embalming: For anatomy education

 A rather different process is used for cadavers embalmed for dissection by medical professionals, students, and researchers.
 Here, the first priority is for long-term preservation, not presentation.
 As such, medical embalmers use anatomical wetting fluids that contain concentrated formaldehyde (37–40%, known as formalin) or glutaraldehyde and phenol, and are made without dyes or perfumes.
 Many embalming chemical companies make specialized anatomical embalming fluids.

 Anatomical embalming is performed into a closed circulatory system.
-The fluid is usually injected with an embalming machine into an artery under high pressure and flow, and allowed to swell and saturate the tissues.
-After the deceased is left to sit for a number of hours, the venous system is generally opened and the fluid allowed to drain out, although many anatomical embalmers do not use any drainage technique.
+The solution is usually injected with an embalming machine into an artery under high pressure and flow, and allowed to swell and saturate the tissues.
+After the deceased is left to sit for a number of hours, the venous system is generally opened and the solution allowed to drain out, although many anatomical embalmers do not use any drainage technique.

-Anatomical embalmers may choose to use gravity-feed embalming, where the container dispensing the embalming fluid is elevated above the body's level, and fluid is slowly introduced over an extended time, sometimes as long as several days.
-Unlike standard arterial embalming, no drainage occurs, and the body distends extensively with fluid.
+Anatomical embalmers may choose to use gravity-feed embalming, where the container dispensing the embalming solution is elevated above the body's level, and solution is slowly introduced over an extended time, sometimes as long as several days.
+Unlike standard arterial embalming, no drainage occurs, and the body distends extensively with solution.
 The distension eventually reduces, often under extended (up to six months) refrigeration, leaving a fairly normal appearance.
 No separate cavity treatment of the internal organs is given.
 Anatomically embalmed cadavers have a typically uniform grey colouration, due both to the high formaldehyde concentration mixed with the blood and the lack of red colouration agents commonly added to standard, nonmedical, embalming fluids.
 Formaldehyde mixed with blood causes the grey discoloration also known as "formaldehyde grey" or "embalmer's grey".

 A new embalming technique developed gradually since the 1960s by anatomist Walter Thiel at the Graz Anatomy Institute in Austria has been the subject of various academic papers, as the cadaver retains the body's natural color, texture and plasticity after the process.
 The method uses 4-chloro-3-methylphenol and various salts for fixation, boric acid for disinfection, and ethylene glycol for the preservation of tissue plasticity.
-Thiel embalmed cadavers are used in anatomical research, surgical and anaesthesia training, preoperative test procedures, CT image quality studies.
+The embalmed cadavers are used in anatomical research, surgical and anaesthesia training, preoperative test procedures, CT image quality studies.